 An ideal first trip to the Great White North; experience the beauty of the Canadian Rockies, British Columbia's High Country and Coastal regions on this driving tour of Western Canada.
-This itinerary showcases the ‘classic’ Canadian route, beginning in Calgary and journeying across the majestic Rocky Mountains to the stunning Banff and Jasper National Parks, stopping off the spend time at Lake Louise, one of the most recognizable vistas in the world.
-This tour also includes the once-in-a-lifetime experience of the Rocky Mountain scenic train to Vancouver.
+This itinerary showcases the ‘classic’ Canadian route, beginning in Calgary and journeying across the majestic Rocky Mountains to the stunning Banff and Jasper National Parks, stopping off to spend time at Lake Louise, one of the most recognisable vistas in the world.
+This tour also includes the once-in-a-lifetime experience of the Rocky Mountaineer scenic train to Vancouver.

 At the end of your trip, you will truly have seen the best of Western Canada has to offer.

 - Banff & Jasper National Parks

 Calgary is an attractive and dynamic city situated on the banks of the Bow River and close to Alberta’s majestic Rocky Mountains.
 Crisscrossing downtown is the ‘Plus 15’ walking system – a series of interconnecting, enclosed sidewalks five metres above ground that link downtown areas, making it a truly pedestrian friendly city.
 The Calgary Tower, a landmark symbol of the city, is also well worth a visit.
 The 191 metre tower houses a revolving restaurant, observation gallery and cocktail lounge offering spectacular views of the Rocky Mountains and Olympic Park.
 The Calgary Stampede, held every July, is undoubtedly Calgary’s best known visitor attraction and features a large parade and world class rodeo that is a must on any visit at this time of year.